la2050/archive/_projects/2015/the-los-angeles-service-academy.md

   Angeles Public Library -- offer in-kind support to the program (primarily meeting spaces).
 If successful with LA2050, LASA will utilize the entirety of the $100,000 grant for programmatic use in 2016-2017 and 2017-2018.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- LASA currently operates on an $85,000 budget annually.
-LA2050 funds would be utilized at $50,000 for 2016-2017 and the same for the following year.

-   With LA2050 support, we feel confident that the additional $35,000 per year could be raised from other philanthropic sources -- several of which have indicated a willingness to help with such shortfalls if LA2050 funds are provided.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  $80,000 total:

-   $7000 expert stipends
-   $6000 teacher participant stipends
-   $6000 tickets (harbor, kayaking LA River, various admission fees)
-   $7000 bus transportation
-   $10,000 food/snacks/water
-   $4000 book purchases
-   $2500 website design/maintenance and communication
-   $ 500 misc
-   $42,000 director stipends (2)
 How do you plan to scale the success of your proposal?: >- LASA has grown.
 From an initial class of 20 students in 2011-2012, we now have a class of 35 students.
 We would like to increase the size of a given class to